inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 **Purpose**

-The main purpose of the presentation layer is to parse user requests and call the different services.
+The main purpose of the presentation layer is to parse user requests and call required services.

 **Guiding principles**

-- Explicit parse and validate all input parameters.
+- Explicitely parse and validate all input parameters.
 - Serialize to/from a single internal representation.
 - Conflict detection through optimistic concurrency control.
 - Presentation must not contain business logic (e.g. permission checks).

 **Celery tasks**

-Celery tasks are considered part of the presentation layer and thus normally simply call a service method.
-As a service may want to use background jobs to perform its task, we however often defined the celery tasks in the service.
+Celery tasks are considered part of the presentation layer and thus normally only call a service method.
+As a service may want to use background jobs to perform tasks we however often define celery tasks in the service.

 **Views**

 UI Flask views are part of the presentation layer, and similarly always call services to perform their job.
-Often, the UI views are simply rendering a template that injects a JavaScript frontend application which queries the REST API.
+Often, the UI views are simply rendering a template which injects a JavaScript frontend application that queries the REST API.

 **Resources**

-Resources defines the REST API and are responsible for RESTful routing, parameter parsing, content negotiation etc.
+Resources define the REST API and are responsible for RESTful routing, parameter parsing, content negotiation etc.

 **Resources request context**

 The resource request context is a Flask context object on which only validated input data is stored.
-Thus, accessing data on ``requests_resourcectx`` instead of ``request`` means that at least basic validation have been performed.
+Thus, accessing data on ``requests_resourcectx`` instead of ``request`` means that at least basic validation has been performed.

 **Resource configs**

-The resource config are used for dependency injection to
+The resource config are used for dependency injection

 ## Performance considerations